darrielmarkerizal/VerdeWoods/README.md

 # VerdeWoods

-VerdeWoods is a cabin management system built using React.js, Tailwind CSS, Vite, and Supabase.
+VerdeWoods is a cabin management system built using React.js, Vite, and Supabase.
 This system allows users to book and manage cabins, providing functionalities for adding, editing, and deleting cabin details.

 ## Table of Contents